Iterative Alignment Flows: RELATED WORK

 \paragraph{Flow Methods} AlignFlow \citep{grover2020alignflow} extends CycleGAN by using invertible models so that the cycle consistency constraint is satisfied by construction:

 where the first two distance terms (equivalent to CycleGAN) are implemented using adversarial learning, $\alpha$ is a Gaussian prior distribution, and the KL terms are implemented via maximum likelihood.
-The first two terms are equivalent to $\dist(T_{j\sharp} \mu_j, T_{j'\sharp} \mu_{j'})$---which aligns with the symmetric Monge pushforward constraint \autoref{eqn:pushforward-condition}---if the distance is invariant under invertible transformations (e.g., JSD as approximated by adversarial learning $d_{\textnormal{adv}}$).
-However, unlike the symmetric Monge formulation, AlignFlow ignores transportation costs entirely and pushes the shared latent representation towards the assumed prior distribution $\alpha$ rather than the more natural barycenter distribution.
-Finally, for $k>2$, AlignFlow would require $\binom{k}{2}$ adversarial terms where each term adds significant complexity to training the model.
-Continuous normalizing flows based on solving ordinary differential equations (ODE) have added transportation costs to regularize the mappings and reduce the computational burden \citep{onken2020ot,finlay2020rnode}.
-However, these require using expensive ODE solvers whereas we focus on efficient explicitly invertible functions.
+Unlike our formulation, AlignFlow ignores transportation costs entirely and pushes the shared latent representation towards the assumed prior distribution $\alpha$ rather than the more natural shared latent distribution.
+Also, for $\nclass>2$, AlignFlow would require $\binom{\nclass}{2}$ adversarial terms where each term adds significant complexity to training the model.